mediascape/UI-engine/API/Readme.md

 ```

-**VALIDATE THE LAYOUT**

-To verify that the system has registered the new layout and that it can be used, testing can be performed through mediascape module:
+## LAYOUT CONSTRUCTION: VALIDATION
+[Top][]

+The following codes verifies the adequate registry of the new layout:

 ```javascript
 var layouts = mediascape.AdaptationToolkit.Adaptation.UIAdaptation.getLayouts());
 console.log(layouts[1].checkForImplementation());
 ```
-If all goes well, it will return 0 errors and you can start using your new layout.
+For a successful validation it will return 0 errors.
+It means the layout is ready to use.

 [Top]: #overview